vmad18/focal-net/README.md

 * Utilizes a mechanism called Focal Modulation to compute dependencies across tokens as replacement to the conventional Self Attention mechanism.

-* Added benefit of translation invariance due to fixed query token.
+* Added benefit of translation invariance due to fixed query token so no need to add positional information.

+* Very interpertable

 * It achieves state-of-the-art results in object detection tasks.
   * Outperforms previous MSA based architectures such as Swin